tinygo-org/tinygo/BUILDING.md

     make llvm-source

 The LLVM commit to use is pinned in `llvm-version.txt`.
-A change to that file makes CI build LLVM again, because the file is part of the LLVM cache key.
+A change to that file makes CI build LLVM again.
+The file is part of the LLVM cache key and of the Docker image tag.
 All other changes reuse the cached LLVM build.

 You can also store LLVM outside of the TinyGo root directory by setting the `LLVM_BUILDDIR`, `CLANG_SRC` and `LLD_SRC` make variables, but that is not